-Pairing shared mobility services with public transportation provides the most sustainable solution yet to the last mile challenge.
+Pairing shared mobility services with public transportation provides the most sustainable Mobility-as-a-Service App yet to the last mile challenge.

 [ LONDON, FEBRUARY 11, 2020 — ] Vulog, the global leader in shared technology, and Citymapper, the leading transportation application, will collaborate to increase shared mobility options available through the popular MaaS aggregator.

 The agreement, announced here at MOVE London and effective immediately, allows for mobility operators, powered by Vulog, to display and give access to their vehicles via the Citymapper application.
 Pairing shared mobility services with public transportation provides the most sustainable solution to the last mile challenge

 “We are very proud of this collaboration with Citymapper, a driving force in the mobility-as-a-service technology revolution,” says Vulog CEO Grégory Ducongé.
 “Together, we are working to make the MaaS Application a reality, easing the life of urban city dwellers by making mobility enjoyable, accessible and sustainable.”